In this section

 Equipment: If the patient is currently on a support surface and requires this for use on discharge, refer to Occupational Therapy.

 Pressure Injury Prevention Evidence Table

-The development of this nursing guideline was coordinated by Ange Alberti, PICU, CNS, and approved by the Nursing Clinical Effectiveness Committee.
-Updated January 2019.
+The development of this nursing guideline was coordinated by Lexie Miller, Improvement Manager, Jade Grillo, Platypus, and Ashlee Cruz, Occupational Therapy, and approved by the Nursing Clinical Effectiveness Committee.
+Updated April 2022.